Snota

-Snota is a prominent mountain in the Trollheimen mountain range in the municipality of Surnadal in Møre og Romsdal county, Norway.
-It is also the highest mountain in the municipality of Surnadal.
-It lies west of the mountain Trollhetta and north of the mountain Neådalssnota.
+Snota is a prominent mountain in the Trollheimen mountain range in Surnadal Municipality in Møre og Romsdal county, Norway.
+It is also the highest mountain in Surnadal Municipality.
+It lies to the west of the mountain Trollhetta and north of the mountain Neådalssnota.

 The peak is accessible from a parking lot by the lake Gråsjøen, from the cabin Trollheimshytta (owned by the Norwegian Mountain Touring Association), and also from Vindøldalen/Vassdalen valley to the west (though less common).

 The main peak is 1668 m tall and approximately 1 km to the north, there is the neighboring 1562 m tall summit of Litjsnota.
 The south wall of Snota is 200 m high and it was first climbed in 1994.
 The first winter ascent was in 1997.
 Below the wall is the small Snota glacier.